jrodriguezdiazz/jrodriguezdiazz/README.md

       >
     </li>
     <li class="has-line-data" data-line-start="1" data-line-end="2">
-      👯 I’m looking to collaborate on
+      👯 I currently work as part of
       <em
         ><a href="https://www.dowjones.com/"
           >AdTech Team of DowJones</a